 Isaacman said he’s proud to fly on a SpaceX Crew Dragon for this mission, because he believes Elon Musk’s company “reinvigorated the world’s interest in space” following the end of the space shuttle program in 2011.
 The shuttle ferried hundreds of astronauts to space between 1981 and its 2011 retirement.
 After that, the next crewed mission to Earth orbit that launched from the United States was SpaceX’s Demo-2 mission in May 2020.

 The capsule and its occupants will circle Earth at an altitude of 335 miles, about 80 miles higher than the orbit of the International Space Station.
-The launch date, originally planned for October, may be as soon as Sept.
-15,
+The launch date, originally planned for October, was launched September 15, 2021.

 Jared Isaacman Tidbits:

-- Lived on the north side and attended Wilson School in Westfield, New Jersey.
+- Attended Wilson School in Westfield, New Jersey.

-- They moved from Westfield to the Liberty Corner section of Bernards Township.
+- Family moved from Westfield to the Liberty Corner section of Bernards Township.

 - As a ninth grader and a freshman at Ridge High School (14), Isaacman discovered that he and his best friend, Brendan Lauber, had a knack for fixing computers and started a computer repair business in his parents basement called Deco Systems, offering services to hapless computer users.
-He also worked at CompUSA.
+He also worked at CompUSA off the Somerville circle.

 - Jared left school and went to work as Merchant Services International (MSI), for CEO, Mario Parisi, as MSI’s in-house IT expert.